GregariousMammal/Main-Site/_posts/2015-12-09-iOs-and-Android-Programming-with-Go.md

 categories: writing sitepoint
 ---

 Whilst not a new language, Go has gained a lot of interest over the past two years and the number of bigger name projects utilizing the language is growing rapidly.
 I wrote an introductory article on the language for SitePoint and came across mentions of mobile support, so thought I’d take a look at the possibilities.
-[Read more](http://www.sitepoint.com/ios-and-android-programming-with-go/)